Crock Pot Red Beans and Rice is a flavor-packed dish that tastes cozy and comforting, yet is lighter than traditional red beans and rice recipes.

 With a why not attitude though, and no expectations, we packed up, headed out, and ended up having the time of our lives!

 One of the things we enjoyed most about our trip was of course, the food.
-There’s no shortage of restaurants in NOLA, more packed into a smaller area than a lot of cities I’ve been to, and if there was a line at the door, you knew it was worth waiting for.
+There’s no shortage of restaurants in NOLA — more packed into a smaller area than a lot of cities I’ve been to — and if there was a line at the door, you knew it was worth waiting for.
 Especially if it was a Mother’s Po’ Boy smothered in “debris”.

 Or a mouthwatering side of red beans & rice.
 One week wasn’t nearly enough time to get our fill of this famous Southern side dish.
 Fluffy white rice engulfed in a savory thick sauce packed with creamy beans, and salty andouille sausage.
 I mean…

-Fat Tuesday is traditionally celebrated by eating indulgent, over-the-top foods (hence FAT Tuesday) before the ritual fasting of the Lenten season begins tomorrow, Ash Wednesday.
+Fat Tuesday is traditionally celebrated by eating indulgent, over-the-top foods (hence FAT Tuesday) before the ritual fasting of the Lenten season begins on Ash Wednesday.
 I took the name a little less literally though, and made a lightened up version for dinner.

-No bacon grease or extra fat here!
+No bacon grease nor extra fat here!
 Just beans, veggies, seasoning and, ok, some decadent andouille sausage.
 Totally worth it.
 Each huge serving of the recipe is packed with protein and fiber, and clocks in at just 250 calories (without the rice.)
 As if it couldn’t get any better, the crock pot did 90% of the work for me!

-Psst – my trick for not making a mess when cutting bell peppers is to cut each “cheek” off, leaving the stem and seeds neatly intact.
+Tip: my trick for not making a mess when cutting bell peppers is to cut each “cheek” off, leaving the stem and seeds neatly intact.

-Next add in a full pound of dried red kidney beans.
+Next add 1lb dried red kidney beans.

-Then add in the salty awsomeness that is andouille sausage.
+Then add savory, spicy andouille sausage.

 Finally, add minced garlic,